How to Intentionally Foster

 Today, I will be joyous and listen wholeheartedly to others.

 My words and actions will be kind and empathetic.

 Today, I will be optimistic and I choose to set a standard of kindness at our school.

 The remaining elements connected to core areas of our life and identity.
 Building off of the guiding questions and discussion time, students shared about each area of their life.
 They were encouraged to bring life to their words with photos, printed Google images, or personal drawings.
 Here are some examples of each of the four sections.

 I absolutely loooove the end result!
 Simply put, these posters are powerful conversational pieces.
 On any given day, students, teachers, parents, and school visitors can be seen reading through the 300+ posters.
 Throughout the year, as they hang on the wall, they will continue to promote belonging and challenge us to uphold our pledges.

-Since, I know how much you care about empowering your kids to thrive, I highly recommend this activity or something similar!
-If you’ve already done something similar in your classroom (because you’re amazing) please share!!!!
-And if you want to do this activity or some adaptation of this click to sign up for instant access to this activity.
+Since I know how much you care about empowering your kids to thrive, I highly recommend this activity or something similar!
+If you've already done something similar in your classroom (because you're amazing) please share!!!!

 Until next time superhero teacher,